Greator

 Is jealousy a sign of love?

-We have already mentioned it at the beginning: Without an inner claim to love, jealousy does not arise.
-But to evaluate this as a sign of love in reverse is difficult.
+We already mentioned it at the beginning: jealousy does not arise without an inner claim to love.
+But this, conversely, as a sign of Dear is difficult to evaluate.
 Love is based on trust.
-Strongly jealous people have lost the latter: They trust neither themselves nor their partners.
-Rather, pathological jealousy is about possessiveness and protecting self-esteem.
+Strongly jealous people have lost the latter: they trust neither themselves nor their partners.
+Pathological jealousy is much more about possessiveness and the protection of self-esteem.

 However, the complete absence of jealousy within a relationship is just as critical as excessive jealousy: If you are completely indifferent to what your partner is doing, you should reconsider the meaning of the relationship.